ahmedflqn/Wordpress-AWS/Web App on aws.md

 ```

+---

-### 5-Create a target group for loadbalancer
+### 5-Create a target group for load balancer
 Make sure you choose instances as the target type and HTTP as the listening protocol
 ![enter image description here](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/Targetgroup1.PNG?raw=true)

-Here don't register target we will add our autoscaling group later
+Here don't register targets.
+We will add our autoscaling group later
 ![enter image description here](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/targetgroup2.PNG?raw=true)

+---
 ### 6-Create our load balancer
-Before creating our load balancer we need to create load balancer Security group and allow HTTP, HTTPS
+Before creating our load balancer. we need to create a load balancer Security group and allow HTTP, HTTPS
 ![enter image description here](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/sg%20for%20loadbalancer.PNG?raw=true)

-after that we need to change our app securtiy group to allow connection from load balancer on HTTP
+after that, we need to change our app security group to allow connection from the load balancer on HTTP
 ![enter image description here](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/edit-app-sg.PNG?raw=true)

 **Now let's create our load balancer**

-In EC2 dashboard go to load balancing and choose load balancer
+In the EC2 dashboard go to load balancing and choose load balancer,
 and press on create load balancer

 Here make sure to choose our public subnets PS1, PS2